Social Consciousness

 Leadership SIA Influence

-Peter Drucker supports this when he postulates, “The first job of management is, therefore, to identify and to expect affects coldly and realistically”.
-The question is not “Is what we do right?”
-It is “Is what we do what society and the customer pay us for?”
-In addition, if an activity is not integral to the institution’s purpose and mission, it is to be considered as a social impact and as undesirable.
-This sounds easy.
-It is actually very difficult.
+Peter Drucker5 supports this by stating, “The first job of management is to identify and expect effects coldly and realistically.”
+The question is not “Is what we do right?” but “Is what we do what society and the customer pay us for?”
+Activities not integral to the institution’s purpose and mission should be considered social impacts and undesirable.

 Practice